The free group on n generators modulo n+u random relations as n goes to infinity: Determination of on basic open sets

 \section{Determination of $\mu_{u,n}$ on basic open sets}

+Recall that $X_{u,n}$ is the random group obtained by taking quotient of $\hat{F}_n$ by $n+u$ independent random relations from Haar measure.
 The goal of this section is to prove Theorem~\ref{T:calc}, in which we will give $\Prob((X_{u,n})^{\bS}\isom H)$ for every finite set $S$ and finite level $S$ group $H$, i.e. determine the measures of the basic open sets in the distributions coming from our random groups.
 Throughout this section, we assume $n\geq 1$, $S$ is a finite set of finite groups, $H$ is a finite level $S$ group and

 is the fundamental short exact sequence associated to $S$, $n$ and $H$.
 For any abelian irreducible $H$-group $G$, we define $m(S,n,H,G)$ to be the multiplicity of $G$ in $R$ as an $H$-group under conjugation (see Lemma~\ref{L:irred}).
 Let $G$ be a non-abelian finite group.
 Let $G_i$ be the irreducible $F$-group structures one can put on $G$.
 Then we define $m(S,n,H,G)$ to be the sum (over $i$) of the multiplicity of the $G_i$ in $R$ as an $F$-group under conjugation.
 Equation~\eqref{E:setup} and Theorem~\ref{T:probfrommult} allow us to express $\Prob((X_{u,n})^{\bS}\isom H)$ in terms of the multiplicities $m(S,n,H,G)$.
 The work of this section will be to find explicit formulas for these $m(S,n,H,G)$ (given in Corollaries~\ref{C:finalmab} and \ref{C:finalmnon}).